tomondre/vre-hub.github.io/docs/notebook.md

 Otherwise, contact the VRE team on the **[Mattermost channel](https://mattermost.web.cern.ch/signup_user_complete/?id=zqaa9p5fqfd9bnnc64at4b5aye&md=link&sbr=su)** to ask for the creation of a new scope that fits your needs.
 If you have multiple files that you would like to organise into a dataset, click on the 'Add files to a dataset' option, choose the correct scope name and a name for your data set.
 The data set name should identify what kind of data is inside, so please use this format: _ProjectType.DataDescription.DataType_ (DM.LeptonResonance.Data20015_10TeV, the ProjectType for EOSC-Future is either DM or EU).

-**There are two directories which allow you to store files in the DLaaS, and you should be aware of their memeory limitations.**
+**There are two directories which allow you to store files in the DLaaS, and you should be aware of their memory limitations.**

 1. **/home/jovyan**: shared between all users, capacity of 800GB, it is never cleaned and should be only used to upload documents and certificates.
 2. **/eos/eulake**: corresponds to the CERN-EOSPILOT RSE.
 This is the reason why when you 'make available' a file that you know is already in that RSE, the Jupyterlab will tell you it is immediately available (you do not have to *replicate* it from far-away storage, as it is already close to you!). **We therefore strongly recommend uploading on the `CERN-EOSPILOT` RSE the files that you know you will be using on the Jupyterhub.**